koyuspace/koyuos/README.md

 ### Spotify

-To get Spotify working please install `spotifyd` and `spotify-tui` using paru.
-Then create a config file at `/etc/spotifyd-config` with the following line:
+To get Spotify create a config file at `/etc/spotifyd-config` with the following line:

 `-u yourusername -p password`

 Please note that your Spotify username is your username found on your account settings at spotify.com.
 Your password can't contain hashtags, because everything after a hashtag would count as comment and is therefore invalid.

+### YouTube

+koyuOS already includes a YouTube client called `mps-youtube`.
+This allows you to watch YouTube without having to load up the bloated YouTube.com site and save some CPU cycles for more important stuff like [compiling koyu.space](https://docs.joinmastodon.org/dev/setup/) or playing [TF2](https://store.steampowered.com/app/440/Team_Fortress_2/).

 ## First boot